Baerthe/RedSrc/Architecture.md

 # About This Project
 The concept behind this project is to create a base level project for use in more than one top-down 2D Godot-made game.
+It leans more heavily on the "C# as the engine" philosophy, using Godot as the backend and supporting framework.
+The idea is to create a solid architecture that can be used as a foundation for multiple games, with the ability to easily add new features, assets, and mechanics.

 The primary among these is a hybrid game that combines elements of extraction shooters and the survivors genre (not survival or survival horror).
 It is not intended to be a full survival game but rather a game where players must extract from dangerous situations while managing limited resources and making strategic decisions to ensure their survival, all while being besieged by hostile entities.
 Though this project is open source and (currently) uses open assets, the end goal is to create a commercial game.
 At some point during the development process, key parts of this project will be split off into a survivors Godot template (without extraction elements) that can be used by other developers to create their own survivors games.